 I grew up preferring books to food, but my teachers always seemed determined to exterminate any pleasure found in reading.
 Assigned chapters, reading comprehension questions, vocabulary quizzes, writing analytic paragraphs, worksheets, test prep… It’s a wonder I survived education and still choose reading as my favorite pastime!

-These weren’t just adults…these were adults coming from oral cultures.
-Adults who for the most part had NEVER willingly read a book.
+These weren’t just adults.
+These were adults coming from oral cultures.
+Adults who, for the most part, had NEVER willingly read a book.
 Yeah, I was in disbelief in the beginning too!
 I had classes of students whose listening comprehension was miles ahead of their reading abilities.
 These were people who could use vocabulary in daily speech that if they saw in print, they denied ever having seen or heard of that word before.

-If they weren’t already readers to begin with, this isn’t likely to get them clamoring for a library card.
+If they weren’t already readers, this likely wouldn’t get them clamoring for a library card.
 Have you been to the library recently?
 The choices are overwhelming!
 How does a reluctant or hesitant reader even begin to choose a book?
 When we read aloud to our adult ESL classes, we grant them that access.